-Kiwi killed in avalanche days before wedding anniversary
+Katherine Clarke, Kiwi killed in avalanche, an 'amazing mum' devoted to her 2-year-old daughter

-The former Dunedin woman killed in an avalanche in the Italian Alps was a corporate high-flyer who leaves behind a heartbroken family including a two-year-old daughter.
+The former Dunedin woman killed in an avalanche in the Italian Alps was an "amazing mum" who was completely devoted to her 2-year-old daughter.

-Katherine Clarke, 39, had been working as a corporate lawyer at Barclays Bank in London, alongside her New Zealand-born husband James "Jim" Sullivan, in recent years.
+Katherine Clarke, who had been working as a corporate lawyer at Barclays Bank in London, was yesterday confirmed to be among four people killed after being engulfed and buried under 1.8m of snow near Courmayeur.

-She was yesterday confirmed to be among four people killed after being engulfed and buried under 1.8m of snow near Courmayeur.
+Her husband, Jim Clarke-Sullivan, said that words couldn't describe the "loss we feel after Sunday's accident".

-Her Dunedin mother-in-law, Jill Sullivan, last night told the Otago Daily Times the couple had been due to celebrate their ninth wedding anniversary today.
+"Katherine was an amazing mother who loved our daughter, Isla, very deeply and was completely devoted to her," Clarke-Sullivan said.

-Instead, their 2-year-old daughter, Isla, had been left without a mother, and Jim Sullivan had been asked to identify his wife's body.
+"She was always meticulous and careful in everything she did, and though she was killed in a tragic accident, it was doing something that she loved.
+She also loved her career and was very close to her team, many of whom were friends and were with her in the Alps.
+She will be missed beyond words."

-"He is oscillating from devastation and deep, deep grief, to being aware that there are protocols to go through, such as ... transport of her body back to London.
+Her Dunedin mother-in-law, Jill Sullivan, last night told the Otago Daily Times that her death was "gut-wrenching".

 "It's gut-wrenching.
 It's one of those things where you hold yourself together ... or you are absolutely weeping, thinking about a little motherless girl."